apache/hudi/rfc/rfc-83/rfc-83.md

 .filter(String.format("%s IN ('%s')", HoodieRecord.COMMIT_TIME_METADATA_FIELD,
               String.join("','", instantTimeList)));
 ```
-This would enough to cover incremental query logic that goes through `HoodieIncrSource` and `IncrementalRelation`.
+This change is enough to cover incremental query logic for `HoodieIncrSource` and `IncrementalRelation`.
 After the change, now `HoodieIncrSource` would behave like this:
 1. Use the last checkpoint and query configs to build `IncrementalQueryAnalyzer` and get `QueryContext`.
 2. Run snapshot/incremental query with the info from `QueryContext` and this will trigger the underlying `IncrementalRelation`.